 1) Who will speak for me about my healthcare if I cannot speak for myself?
 This St Vincent’s Health Network information page provides information for patients, families, carers and friends.
 The information talks about the laws about who your healthcare team should talk with to make decisions about your health, your care and your treatment if you become too ill to make your own decisions.
 It also explains how you can appoint someone to speak for you who you trust to represent your wishes.

-2) Making Your Wishes Known is a resource developed by the NSW Ministry of Health.
-The brochure is available in 11 community languages including: Arabic; Chinese Simplified; Chinese Traditional; Greek; Italian; Korean; Macedonian; Serbian; Spanish; Vietnamese
+2) Making Your Wishes Known is a brochure about Advance Care Planning developed by the NSW Ministry of Health.

 3) Start2Talk is a part of the Alzheimer’s Australia website developed to help all Australians, not only those with Alzheimers’s Disease, start the conversations involved in planning ahead.
 The website has step-by-step guidance and some very practical and helpful worksheets to assist you with planning issues that relate to your home life as well as your healthcare.
 A planning worksheet booklet from this site can be found here.